tweag/nickel/doc/manual/syntax.md

 ### Numeric values

-Nickel has support for numbers, positive and negative, with or without decimals.
+Nickel has support for numbers, positive and negative, with or without a fractional part.
 Internally, those numbers are stored as arbitrary precision rationals, meaning that basic arithmetic operations (addition, subtraction, division and multiplication) don't incur rounding errors.
 Numbers are deserialized as 64-bit floating point numbers, in line with common JSON implementations.

 Exponentiation is supported using the `std.number.pow` function.
 If the exponent is exactly representable as an integer between `-2^63` and `2^64 - 1`, the